Dean Phillips 2024 presidential campaign: Debates and forums

 On December 6, 2023, TYT Network hosted a forum featuring Democratic primary candidates Williamson, Phillips and Uygur.
 Biden was invited but declined to attend.
 The candidates responded to the GOP debate being held in Tuscaloosa, which was scheduled to end at the same time.
 The discussion was moderated by John Iadarola, the main host of The Damage Report on the same network.

 On January 8, 2024, Phillips participated in a debate against Marianne Williamson hosted by New England College in Manchester, New Hampshire.
 To qualify, candidates needed to be registered on the New Hampshire primary ballot and poll at more than five percent.
-The debate was broadcast on satellite radio by Sirius XM and was moderated by Josh McElveen, who was the former political director of WMUR.
+The debate was broadcast on satellite radio by SiriusXM and was moderated by Josh McElveen, who was the former political director of WMUR.

 On January 12, 2024, NewsNation hosted a forum featuring Phillips and other Democratic presidential candidates.
 Biden was invited but did not attend.
 The discussion was moderated by Dan Abrams.

 On January 19, 2024, Phillips was part of a forum held at the Artisan Hotel in Tuscan Village, Salem, New Hampshire.
 It was hosted by the Rotary Club and the Southern New Hampshire Chamber of Commerce.